parreirat/vehiculum-challenge/development_checklist.md

 [ ] - sparks
   [ ] - yields for formatting .csv data outputs
   [ ] - rake tasks/config file for new pages to be implemented
+  [ ] - release actual gem

 [ ] - General refactor
   [ ] - Rubocop linting
   [ ] - Comment cleanup/uniformization
+  [ ] - Use optimist gem versions or lock them

 ####Notes
 Not sure what this refers to exactly, in the task PDF: